-As a service of the Ascension Island Government, schooling is provided on a nonfee-paying basis and all resident children on the island must attend the school if they are of school age.
+As a service of the Ascension Island Government, schooling is provided on a non-fee-paying basis and all resident children on the island must attend the school if they are of school age.
 The school, which is co-educational, provides places for young people aged 3 to 16.
 The school is non-denominational and has a secular ethos but respects the cultural needs and religious beliefs of all.

 Two Boats school provides nursery education, also without fees, from the September after children become 3 years old.
-We have extended the nursery education offer to younger children from the beginning of the term after their third birthday; provided that our pre-admission home visit shows that the child is toilet trained and ready for nursery class.